 If you have concerns about anything in your personal history, or if you become involved in any criminal matters before orientation or during law school, please contact The Office of Student Affairs.

 If you have disclosures that may raise questions about your character and fitness, submit your bar application well in advance of the deadline if possible, as some states require that all issues be resolved before you can take the bar exam.

 Mistakes and struggles are part of life and how you handle them is what matters.
 Seeking help is often the most professional thing to do.
 Further, the Office of Attorney Admissions may consider steps you have taken to accept responsibility for mistakes and prevent future trouble.
 Here are a few additional resources that can help:

 - Colorado Lawyers Assistance Program (COLAP)Students are encouraged to seek help from COLAP.
 COLAP is an independent, free and confidential well-being resource for judges, lawyers and law students.
 The bar application can be overwhelming.
 While COLAP cannot give legal advice, they have experience working with bar applicants on the character and fitness portion of the bar application and with the stress that accompanies such issues.
 COLAP assists our Colorado legal community with personal and professional issues that compromise their practice, efficacy, and quality of life.
 For more information about the confidential program, call COLAP at 303-986-3345 or visit www.coloradolap.org.

 CU offers free counseling for all CU Boulder students, including law students, through a program called CAPS.
-Through CAPS, you can talk confidentially with a licensed psychologist (located on site, here at the law school) about any concerns or issues you may have, including substance abuse, stress management, relationships, and much more.
+Through CAPS, you can talk confidentially with a licensed psychologist (when available, located at the law school) about any concerns or issues you may have, including substance abuse, stress management, relationships, and much more.